 Cover the edges of the pie crust with foil, leaving the center open.

-Bake for about 40 to 50 minutes, until the top is dark brown and the filling is bubbly, thick, and almost set (it should no longer jiggle but will still look a little wet).
+Bake for about 30 to 35 minutes, until the top is dark brown and the filling is bubbly, thick, and almost set (it should no longer jiggle but will still look a little wet).

-Cool completely, then chill for at least an hour before slicing.
+Cool completely to set.
+For best results, chill for at least 1 hour before slicing.

 Serving size: 1 slice, or 1/12 of entire pie